thequietlife/web-hacking/assets/notes.md

 PentesterLab.
 Not much progress but got the badges appearing on Bugcrowd

 Tues 27 June 2023
 PentesterLab.
-Learning UNIX - similar to Terminal commands so at least not completely new material.
+Learning UNIX - similar to Terminal mac commands so at least not completely new material.
 Reinforces that I do know some stuff